 As I mentioned earlier, overpronation is thought to be a contributing factor, but studies on this have so far produced mixed results.

 The second way these factors relate to each other is in the way people stand.
 A lack of ankle flexibility and a high BMI can both cause increased pressure on the heel in standing.
 Keeping weight on the heels causes compression under the heel.
 But it also means the muscles and ligaments in the arch are not being used to balance your body weight.
 Lack of use, I suspect, is a greater danger than overuse.

 Looking beyond these potential contributors to heel pain though, there is one major factor that overshadows them all–the way footwear alters the normal function of the foot.

-There are several features in the design of shoes that directly cause abnormal stress on the plantar fascia and disuse of the muscles in the foot.
+There are several features in the design of shoes that can directly cause abnormal stress on the plantar fascia and potentially contribute to disuse of the muscles in the foot.

 I’ve written before about the link between a shoe’s toe spring and plantar fasciitis.
 Most shoes curve up in the front in the area of the toes.
 This upward curve of the sole is called a toe spring.
 This is engineered into footwear because shoes are crudely made compared to the complexity of the structure and function of the foot.

 The curve allows for a rocking motion to occur as a person transfers their weight from their heel to the front of their foot.
 This rocking motion is a substitute for the bending the foot does when walking barefoot–a motion shoes are unable to replicate.